Medication-Assisted Treatment for Opioid Addiction

 • Sleep issues

-When you begin methadone, your medical provider will discuss potential drug interactions and precautions you should take to ensure your treatment is safe and effective.
+When you start methadone, your medical provider will review possible drug interactions and precautions to help keep your treatment safe and effective.

 Benefits of Buprenorphine Treatment

-• Buprenorphine is a partial opioid agonist, which means it activates the opioid receptors in your brain to a lesser degree than methadone
+Buprenorphine is a partial opioid agonist.
+It activates the opioid receptors in your brain to a lesser degree than methadone.

-• Using buprenorphine can block the effects of other opioids, prevent cravings and reduce withdrawal symptoms to keep you from relapsing
+Using buprenorphine can block the effects of other opioids.
+It prevents cravings and reduces withdrawal symptoms to prevent relapse.

-• As a long-acting medication, you may be able to start taking buprenorphine every other day after initially taking it on a daily basis
+As a long-acting medication, you may be able to start taking buprenorphine every other day after initially taking it daily.

-Buprenorphine is available at select MedMark locations, and you can discuss it as an option for your MAT program during your first medical provider appointment.
+Buprenorphine is available at select MedMark locations.
+You can discuss it as an option for your MAT program during your first medical provider appointment.

 • Headaches